-Revenue Procedure 2020-17 removes reporting requirements for US owners of Tax-Favored Foreign Trusts
+Revenue Procedure update for US owners of Tax-Favored Foreign Trusts

 The IRS requires an annual written notice of reportable events such as the transfer of money or property to a foreign trust, the creation of a foreign trust, or the death of a U.S. citizen who was an owner of a foreign trust.
 In addition, the identity of each trustee, each trust and each beneficiary, also needs to be included on an annual basis and there are heavy penalties in place for those who fail to comply.